techpubs-mf/style-guide-original/docs/links.md

 - Install the fluent-plugin-systemd plugin for systemd journal log collection.
 See <https://github.com/fluent-plugin-systemd/fluent-plugin-systemd/blob/master/README.md> on GitHub.
 - Create a HID On-Call webhook by following the steps in <https://help.victorops.com/knowledge-base/rest-endpoint-integration-guide>.
 - You must create your own Slack app and add it to your workspace.
 See <https://api.slack.com/messaging/webhooks> in the Slack API.

+!!! note
+    Third-party links can change without notice, so check that the links work with every release of your documentation.

 ### Supplemental links